DataStax-Academy/zdm-scenario-katapod/step1.md

 Try the read now (click the `GET` command again):

-Now start a loop that periodically inserts a new status
+Now start a loop that periodically inserts a new status (you'll keep it running througout the practice)

 ```
 ### client